zikozee/K8s-Resources/README.md

 						SERVICE DISCOVERY IN KUBRNETES
 					==============================================
-we can configure a name as metadata : say currency-conversion and we can den do CURRENCY_CONVERSION_SERVICE_HOST as kubenetes creates it automatically but don't use this
+we can configure a name as metadata : say currency-conversion and we can then do CURRENCY_CONVERSION_SERVICE_HOST as kubenetes creates it automatically but don't use this